The Invaders (The Twilight Zone)

 "The Invaders" is episode 15 of season 2 (and episode 51 overall) of the American television anthology series The Twilight Zone.
 The episode, which originally aired January 27, 1961, starred Agnes Moorehead.
 It was written by Richard Matheson, directed by Douglas Heyes, and scored by Jerry Goldsmith.
 Distinctive features of this episode include a near-solo performance by one character (interacting with miniature puppet "characters"), and an almost complete lack of dialogue.
-The protagonist portrayed by Moorehead often cries out in pain, terror, etc., but never speaks.
+The only dialogue in the entire episode aside from Rod Serling's usual narration came from Douglas Heyes, the episode's director.
+In addition, this is the only episode in which Rod Serling gives his opening monologue at the start of the prologue, rather than the end.
+The protagonist portrayed by Agnes Moorehead often cries out in pain and terror, but never speaks.

 Opening narration

 Plot

-An old woman lives alone in a remote cabin.
-She is dressed shabbily, and there are no modern conveniences in her abode.
-After hearing a strange deafening noise above her kitchen roof, she is accosted by small intruders that come from a miniature flying saucer that has landed on her rooftop.
-Two tiny figures, which appear to be robots or beings wearing pressure suits, emerge from the craft.
+A shabbily dressed old woman lives alone in a remote cabin with no modern conveniences.
+After hearing a strange, deafening noise above her kitchen, she is accosted by two tiny figures, which appear to be robots or beings wearing pressure suits, small intruders that come from a miniature flying saucer that has landed on her roof.

-The small figures attack the woman, using small, pistol-like weapons that leave radiation burns on her skin, and, after following her into her cabin, slashing her ankle and hand with her own kitchen knife.
-She eventually kills one, wrapping it in a blanket and beating it until it is still, then throwing it into the burning fireplace.
-She follows the other to the saucer-ship on her roof, which she proceeds to attack with a hatchet.
+They attack the woman with small pistol-like weapons that leave radiation burns on her skin.
+They follow her into her cabin and slash her ankle and hand using her kitchen knife.
+She eventually is able to wrap one in a blanket and beat it until it is still, then throws it into the burning fireplace.
+She follows the other to her roof and attacks the saucer-ship with a hatchet.

-A voice speaking in English emanates from within the craft.
-The intruder frantically warns that his partner, Gresham, is dead; and that the planet is inhabited by a race of giants and impossible to defeat.
-The side of the ship reads U.S. Air Force Space Probe No. 1.
-The "tiny" invaders were human astronauts from Earth; the woman in the small farmhouse belongs to a race of giant humanoids native to another planet.
-She finishes destroying the ship and then climbs back down from the roof into the house, exhausted.
+All this has taken place in silence, but a voice (director Douglas Heyes) is heard speaking in English from within the craft.
+The intruder frantically warns that his partner, Gresham, is dead; and that the planet is inhabited by a race of giants impossible to defeat.
+The ship is marked U.S. Air Force Space Probe No. 1.
+The invaders were astronauts from Earth; the woman in the small farmhouse belongs to a race of humanoids native to another planet.
+She destroys the ship and then climbs back down from the roof into the house, exhausted.